Cascade of Events for Breaking Agreements

 Cascading Events

-- Turning away or against partner
+- Turning away or against partner’s bids.

-- Not “there for me” (86% turning away, good 33%), emotional Distance
+- Feel like the partner is not “there for me” (86% turning away, 33% turning toward), increasing emotional distance

-- More flooding occurs with negative events.
+- More emotional flooding occurs with negative events.

 - Avoids self disclosure leading to secrets and deceptions.